Siuolplex/Kyanite/README.md

 Feel free to put this in a modpack, credit is preferred but not required.

 If you have any suggestions or bugs, refer to the issue tracker.

+If you are wondering about if you can use part of the code for your own project, feel free!
+I dont think my code is of high quality but if your wondering "How do I do this?" you may reference my code.
+(Hopefully MIT License allows that.)